 - to appoint senior staff

 - to act in the best interests of the school at all time

 The full governing board meets five times a year.
 In between these meetings, two committees, The Resources and the Teaching and Learning Committees, meet four times a year.

 The work of the Resources Committee covers the school budget, Health and Safety, staffing and personnel matters and the school site.

-The work of the Teaching and Learning Committee covers the curriculum, teaching and learning, performance data, SEND, children's attendance and safeguarding.
+The work of the Teaching and Learning Committee covers the curriculum, teaching and learning, performance data, Special Educational Needs and Disabilities (SEND), children's attendance and safeguarding.